sobingt/Aviyel-Blogs-Review/_posts/2022-01-12-typesenseCollection.md

 Aviyel is a collaborative platform that assists open source project communities in monetizing and long-term sustainability.
 To know more visit Aviyel.com and find great blogs and events, just like this one!
 Sign up now for early access, and don't forget to follow us on our socials!

 <ul>
-<li><p><a href="https://aviyeldevrel.github.io/Aviyel-Blogs-Review/how-to-make-collection-with-auto-schema-typesense/">How to make a collection with auto-schema detection in Typesense?</a><p>
 <li><p><a href="https://aviyeldevrel.github.io/Aviyel-Blogs-Review/how-to-retrieve-collection-details-typesense/">How to retrieve collection details in Typesense?</a><p>
 <li><p><a href="https://aviyeldevrel.github.io/Aviyel-Blogs-Review/how-to-list-all-collection-details-typesense/"> How to list all the collections in Typesense?</a><p>
 <li><p><a href="https://aviyeldevrel.github.io/Aviyel-Blogs-Review/how-to-drop-collection-typesense/">How to drop a collection in Typesense?</a><p>